Zulhaditya/daily-notes/README.md

 - Beautify the appearance of the website with css.

 To do:
-- Add data records to database.
+- Save data records to database.
 - Edit notes.

 ## Acknowledgements